Arthur-Milchior/anki-trigger-action-on-note/config.md

 The configuration contains a few simple parameters and a dictionnary of rules.
 We first list parameters:
 * "Automatically applies rules": Whether rules should be applied each time something occur in your collection (i.e. a review, suspending/unsuspending, burying/unburying....).
 Some changes may be missed, but most of them should trigger the rules.
+* "Apply on save": whether to apply all potential rules while saving the collection.
 * "Rules" a dictionary associating to each note type name a "note type rule".

 A "note type rule" itself is a list of "atomic rules".